outaagunga/documentation/moringa-AI-for-Developers.md

 Please:

 1. Identify any code smells or quality issues
 2. Suggest specific improvements
+3. Ensure Single Responsibility Principle

-3. Explain why these improvements matter in [language]
+4. Explain why these improvements matter in [language]

-4. Rate the code's readability, performance, and maintainability`
+5. Rate the code's readability, performance, and maintainability`
-5. Show me both my version and an improved version side by side
+6. Show me both my version and an improved version side by side

 [🔝 Back to Top](#top)
 ---